Abgaal: Role and influence in Somalia

 The Abgaal sub-clan has historically held a significant role in Somali affairs.
 This sub-clan has produced the most Somali Presidents, including Ali Mahdi Muhammad, Sharif Sheikh Ahmed, and the current president and twice-goer, Hassan Sheikh Mohamoud.
 These three individuals are among the four living former Presidents of Somalia.
 Notably, the Abgaal are the only Somali sub-clan to have had consecutive presidencies, with Sharif Sheikh Ahmed and Hassan Sheikh Mohamoud serving back-to-back terms.
 Additionally, Daud Abdulle Hirsi, who is regarded as the father of the Somali military, was also Abgaal.

 Mogadishu, the capital, is also regarded as their territory.
 The current Governor/Mayor of Banadir, Yusuf Hussein Jimaale, belongs to the Abgaal clan, and they are the group traditionally holding this position, with all but 2 of the governors within the last 30 years being Abgaal.
 The Abgaal clan exerts comprehensive control over Mogadishu, from holding mayorships in most districts to influencing the court system, airports, and key positions throughout the city, demonstrating their widespread influence across its entirety.

 Salaad Gabayre, a Somali senior military official and a revolutionary.

 Furthermore, the clan boasts influential figures in both the Somali business and media sectors, in addition to various other sectors.
 Notably, Abdirahman Yabarow], the editor-in-chief of VOA Somali, belongs to this clan.

-Poetry

-The Abgaal have their own form of Somali poetry.
-The guurow and shirib are unique poetical genres that are performed by the Abgaal and some of the neighboring clans.
-Their poetry has distinctive dialect characteristics.
-For instance "iyo" with a long 'o' is a feature within their poetry.
-The most popular of Abgaal poetry is the shirib.
-The shirib are short songs that usually accompany dancing.
-They are sung during various gatherings such as family meetings, clan meetings, and celebrations.
-The shirib is structured as 2 verses followed by an additional two.
-An example is: